FUNDING HISTORY

 Welcome Neighbor STL: $5,000

-Partners with refugee and immigrant families, connecting them with the people and opportunities that will empower them to build and live their best life in their new country.
+Partnered with refugee and immigrant families, connecting them with the people and opportunities that empower them to build and live their best life in their new country.

 Local Parish Grants